How to Properly Clean Your Gel Brushes

-To store your brushes simply leave them in a little bit of gel, of whatever sort you were using at the time you were using that brush.
-However, if you are unsure when you will use that particular brush, do condition it in a bit of clear gel before storing, Doing this will keep it from stiffening once again, or at least slow that process down significantly.
+To store your brushes, simply leave them in a little bit of gel of whatever sort you were using when you were using that brush.
+However, if you are unsure when you will use that particular brush, condition it in a bit of clear gel before storing it.
+Doing this will keep it from stiffening once again, or at least slow that process down significantly.

-Check out my free training down in the description box, and if you would like to be part of our private community of Japanese Gel Nail Artists & solo-preneurs do join us using the link below.
+Check out my free training in the description box.
+If you would like to be part of our private community of Japanese Gel Nail Artists & solopreneurs, do join us using the link below.

 Have a merry start to the week, and we’ll see you in the next one.

 This blog may contain affiliate links, that provide minimal financial support to the channel.
 This allows us to continue to make FREE videos like this.
 Prices on these items are not inflated to supplement any commission.
 Thank you for your support!

 4 thoughts on “How to Properly Clean Your Gel Nail Brushes”